 In addition to founding and leading the STEKA home with Helen, Godknows Maseko heads up a network of 42 children's charities in southern Malawi and has strong links with universities in the UK, international organisations such as Rotary and a range of internationally based activists and charities.
-As he a well known lobbyist for children’s rights he has well known by relevant sections of the Malawian Government .
+As he is a lobbyist for children’s rights he is well-known by relevant sections of the Malawian Government.
 He has also inspired a number of international volunteers who have lived with his family at the STEKA home and remain committed to the organisation.
-In addition to leading STEKA, Godknows and Helen are both trustees of STEKAskills (see our Governance page under the 'More' tab on the menu).
+In addition to leading STEKA, Godknows and Helen are both trustees of STEKAskills (see our Governance page).

 Queen Margaret University

-STEKAskills and STEKA have a memorandum of understanding with Queen Margaret University in Edinburgh which has waived fees for educating 3 of STEKA’s young adults to enable them to help develop and sustain the STEKA Centre.
-Sandra and Abigail can now create social media content to communicate all that’s happening there and Gift is learning about public sociology to help design and develop international workshops and to develop leadership and community capacity building skills to help secure the sustainability of the Centre for years to come.
+STEKAskills and STEKA have a memorandum of understanding with Queen Margaret University in Edinburgh, which has waived fees for educating 3 of STEKA’s young adults to enable them to help develop and sustain the STEKA Centre.
+Sandra and Abigail can now create professional-standard social media content to communicate all that’s happening there and Gift is learning about public sociology and leadership to help design and develop international workshops and to develop community capacity building skills to secure the sustainability of the Centre.
 QMU students are dedicated to their relationship with the STEKA Centre and to inspiring other young people in the Global North to get involved too.

 Rotary - Portobello

 The Rotary Club of Portobello, supported by the Rotary clubs of Haddington, Tranent and Coatbridge, Airdrie & Monklands, Leith and Limbe (Malawi) as well as the very generous Portobello community have raised enough money to build our first Vocational Skills Centre.

 The warm and welcoming parishes of St John's and Mary Magdeline's in Portobello have welcomed STEKA's Sandra, Abigail and Gift into their community.
-And have fundraised to build two Vocational Skills Centres.
+They have fundraised to build two Vocational Skills Centres.
 A church group visited STEKA in early 2020.